StudyGlitch — WEEKLY MATH CHALLENGE

 What this reveals

-If this was difficult, it may reveal weakness in implicit differentiation.
+If this was difficult, it may show a weak spot in discriminant inequalities.

 StudyGlitch notes